joannakl/cs102/projects/project5.markdown

 `axe` is needed when the trail is obstructed by a `fallen tree`.
 The hiker cannot pass a `fallen tree` obstacle unless they have an `axe`.
 Once they use the `axe`, it becomes dull and cannot be used again.

-`raft` is needed when the train continues through a river.
+`raft` is needed when the trail continues through a river.
 The hiker cannot pass a `river` obstacle unless they have a `raft`.
 Each `raft` is designed for single river crossing - once used, it cannot be used again.

 There are many possible paths down the mountain depicted above, but only two lead to safety.